Timendus/chipception/README.md

 preprocessor](https://github.com/Timendus/chipcode/tree/main/octopus) is that I wanted to have an easy way to mark part of my CHIP-8 program as data, and have it automatically moved to the end of the ROM.
 That's working wonders.
-So yes, I have actually writting 3.5KB of executing code.
+So yes, I have actually written 3.5KB of executing code.

 To the second: that sounds great, but without jumping we basically lose any meaningful flow control in CHIP-8.
 Because all the conditional opcodes only jump